 At Valley Christian Schools, we believe that all people are fearfully and wonderfully made (Psalm 139:14), and that all believers are indispensable to the body of Christ (I Cor.
 12:21-27).
 It is our desire, and we believe God's will, to reach out and serve all the children that we are able, including those who have learning challenges.

-Therefore, beginning in August of 2006, VCS began offering special education classes and accommodations for students with learning disabilities and other learning challenges.
+We offer special education classes and accommodations known as Valley's Individual Needs Enhancement program for students with learning disabilities and other learning challenges.

-We offer a program called VINE - Valley's Individual Needs Enhancement.
 In VINE students are taught with content and methods that enhance, strengthen, and improve their individual needs so they can be successful in their classes, which in turn will help them to grow to their full God-given potential.
 However, we recognize that we are not able to service every child with special needs due to limitations on our finances, expertise, size, facilities, etc.